 There are limitations, though.
 The test preferably should be conducted within hours of the blood being drawn, and the blood needs to be analyzed in a lab that can perform flow cytometry, which isn’t available everywhere.
 In some cases, it’s not possible to stimulate the basophils, says Santos.
 So for some people, the test won’t work.

 While the test is used in research studies, it is so far only being used clinically in a few European countries.
 However, Dr. Kari Nadeau, director of the Sean N. Parker Center for Allergy and Asthma Research at Stanford University, whose team has conducted research on the test, says it’s “taking root” in the United States as well.
 She thinks it could be used more routinely in the near future, and potentially used to predict allergy severity.

-This novel test involves a proprietary epitope mapping platform that looks at how a patient’s IgE antibodies bind to individual parts of the protein’s components, called epitopes.
+This novel food allergy test involves a proprietary epitope mapping platform that looks at how a patient’s IgE antibodies bind to individual parts of the protein’s components, called epitopes.